plantpollinator/CountSeeds/README.md

 # CountSeeds
 R script for counting seeds as fertile or infertile.
-This is released under the Artistic License 2.0 (https://opensource.org/license/artistic-2-0).
+This is released under the Artistic License 2.0 (https://opensource.org/license/artistic-2-0), which is not listed by GitHub, rather than the listed MIT License.

 To use, copy the script into the same directory as the seed jpeg images.
 Open R and type
 ```source("CountSeeds_A_03.02.R")```